- One of Finland's top snowshoeing areas

 Distance: 5 km, approx. 4 hours

-Tours run weekly Saturday-Friday between late January and early March.
+Tours run weekly Sunday-Saturday between late January and mid-March.

 Sleeping accommodation is in shared dormitory-style rooms on all nights.
 Shared WC/shower facilties.
 Bed linen and towels included.
 Sleeping bag and sleeping sheet is provided for use in the cabins on Day 4 and Day 5.